The fine printStrossles terms of service

 Data Processor may process Personal Data only for purposes necessary for the due performance of the Service Agreement and only in accordance with the Data Protection Laws applicable to Data Processor and in accordance with the written instructions from the Publisher as further detailed in Schedule 3 and as otherwise instructed by the Publisher in writing from time to time.

-If Data Processor does not have sufficient instructions to enable Data Processor to deliver the Services or otherwise fulfil its obligations, Data Processor shall without delay inform the Publisher hereof and specify the need for further instructions and await further written instructions from the Publisher prior to continuing the relevant processing of the Personal Data.
+If Data Processor does not have sufficient instructions to enable Data Processor to deliver the Services or otherwise fulfill its obligations, Data Processor shall without delay inform the Publisher hereof and specify the need for further instructions and await further written instructions from the Publisher prior to continuing the relevant processing of the Personal Data.

-Publisher hereby gives authorisation for the Data Processor to allow its advertising customers to use impression trackers.
+Publisher hereby gives authorization for the Data Processor to allow its advertising customers to use impression trackers.
 Data Processor confirms that they have informed their advertisers of Strossle’s Terms for Advertising, in which the advertiser acknowledges their responsibility for any data processing related to impression tracking.

 Data Processor, taking into account the nature of processing and the information available to the processor, undertakes to assist the Publisher, at Publisher’s cost upon Publisher’s reasonable request substantiating the necessity, in ensuring compliance with applicable Data Protection Laws with regards to the security of processing, notification to the data protection authority and communication to the data subjects of data breaches, data protection impact assessments and prior consultations with the data protection authority.